 German American Bancorp values the safety and security of our customers, your accounts and identities.
 We want to help you take precautions that will protect you.
-Education and awareness is the most important step; this information will help provide you with information to take the steps to protect you and your personal information online.
+Education and awareness is the most important step.
+Consider the following as you take steps to protect you and your personal information online.

 There are many types of online fraud.
-Emailed attempts to compromise personal information are called "phishing".
-This popular type of fraud appears to be from a trusted source like a financial institution and asks for banking logins, passwords, or other personal information.
+Emailed attempts to compromise personal information are called "phishing" scams.
+This popular type of fraud appears to be from a trusted source, like a financial institution, and asks for banking logins, passwords, or other personal information.

 In a phishing attack, scammers send millions of email messages that appear to come from popular websites that you trust, like your bank or credit card company.
 The email messages, pop-up windows, and the websites they link to are designed to look similar enough to the real websites that they trick people into believing that they are legitimate.
 Victims who are deceived by these sites will unwittingly provide their credit card numbers, passwords, account information, or other personal data.

 Phishing email messages are designed to look legitimate, often including actual logos or graphics from financial institutions.
 Phishers may place a link in the email that appears to go to a legitimate website, but it will actually take you to a phony scam site with a similar URL or IP address or possibly a pop-up window that looks exactly like the official site.
 These copycat sites are also called "spoofed" websites.

 Be skeptical.
 It is better to err on the side of caution.
 Unless you are 100% sure that a particular message is legitimate, assume it is not.
 Look for telltale signs of a phishing email, such as:

 You should NEVER supply your username, password, account number, credit card number or any other personal or confidential information via email, and NEVER click on links or reply directly to the email in question.
 If you receive an email containing any of these elements or any combination of these elements, you should DELETE it immediately.